Asymptotics of the maximal radius of an $L^r$-optimal sequence of quantizers: Introduction

 \section{Introduction}

+The aim of this paper (which is a part of the second author's Ph.D. thesis \cite{Sag1}) is to provide some precise upper and lower bounds for the radius of a sequence of quantizers of an $\mathbb {R}^d$-valued random vector.
+Our motivation is that it is a first attempt toward the elucidation of the geometric structure of an optimal quantizer in higher dimension.

 Quantization has become an important field of information theory since the early $1940$'s.
-Nowadays, it plays an important rule in Digital Signal Processing (DSP), the basis of many areas of technology, from mobile phones to modems and multimedia PCs.
-In DSP, quantization is the process of approximating a continuous range of values or a very large set of discrete values by a relatively small set of discrete values.
+Nowadays, it plays an important role in digital signal processing (DSP), the basis of many areas of technology, from mobile phones to modems and multimedia PCs.
+In DSP, vector quantization is the process of approximating a continuous range of values or a very large set of discrete values by a relatively small set of discrete values.
 A common use of quantization is the conversion of a continuous signal into a digital signal.
 This is performed in analog-to-digital converters with a given quantization level.

-Beside these fields, quantization has recently become a domain of interest in Numerical Probability specially in numerical pricing of financial derivatives when their prices read as an expectation (or involve conditional expectations) of some random processes (see e.g. $\cite{BPP}$).
+Recently, optimal vector quantization has become a promising tool in numerical probability: it is an efficient method to produce grids optimally fitted to the distribution of a random vector~$X$.
+This leads to some cubature formulas that may approximate either expectations (see \cite{Pag}) or, more significantly, conditional expectations (see \cite{PagPhaPri1}).
+This ability to approximate conditional expectations is the key property called upon in the quantization-based numerical schemes used to solve some problems arising in finance, including optimal stopping problems (pricing and hedging American-style options, see \cite{BalPag,BalPagPri}), the pricing of swing options (see \cite{BarBouPag,BarBouPag1}), stochastic control problems (see \cite{CorPhaRun,PagPhaPri}) for portfolio management and nonlinear filtering (see \cite{PagPha,PhaRunSel}).
+Other applications, like some new schemes for the discretization of Zakai and McKean--Vlasov equations, have also been investigated (see \cite{GobPagPhaPri}).

+At this stage, we need to recall some basic facts on optimal quantization.
+At this level of generality, we just assume that $\mathbb {R}^d$ is endowed with a norm $|\cdot |$, possibly not Euclidean.